apache/trafficcontrol/experimental/traffic-portal-angular7/README.md

 - Mozilla Firefox
 - Microsoft Edge (Once the rendering engine turns into Chromium - Chakra is not HTML5/CSS3-compliant)

 ... and the goal is to continuously support these browser in their latest and penultimate major release versions.
 Safari isn't tested because I don't have a Mac, but support for that would be nice given the high usage by Traffic Control users/admins/devs.
-Selenium tests for these browsers may be added at some point, but for the moment (extremely limited) protractor testing is being used.

 ## Code scaffolding
 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Running unit tests
-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-	!!!
-NOTE !!!
-	These don't appear to work for some reason

-## Running end-to-end tests
-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-	!!!
-NOTE !!!
-	These don't appear to work for some reason

 ## Further help
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).